Smart Estate Planning for Every Stage of Life

 Power of Attorney (POA)

-A power of attorney gives someone you trust the legal authority to manage your finances, healthcare, or legal matters if you’re ever unable to do so.
-There are several types of POAs, each suited to different situations, including general, limited, durable, and springing.
+A power of attorney authorizes another person to act on your behalf in financial, legal, or healthcare matters if you become unable to do so.
+There are several types of powers of attorney, including general, limited, durable, and springing, each designed for different situations.

 Advanced Health Care Directive